Lamartio/xtream/README.md

 Creating middleware this way can be complex.
 For simpler implementations, please check out the static functions in the ```MiddlewareUtil``` class.

 ## Creating reducers
-A reducer is a [SingleTransformer](http://reactivex.io/RxJava/javadoc/io/reactivex/SingleTransformer.html) that has the `state` and `action` as a parameter and expects the new state as its return value.
+A reducer is a [SingleTransformer](http://reactivex.io/RxJava/javadoc/io/reactivex/SingleTransformer.html) that has the `state` and `action` as a parameter and expects a state as its return value.

 In addition to the reactive way of creating a reducer, the `ReducerUtil` class contains functions for creating more conventional reducers.